Table of Contents

 - 1/2 cup slivered almonds

-Seal the pressure cooker lid and turn the heat to high.
-Cook until the pressure cooker whistles once, about 5 minutes.
-Reduce the heat to medium.
-Wait for 2 more whistles, about 20 minutes.
+- Cook the Broth: Seal the pressure cooker and turn the heat to high.
+Cook until it whistles once, about 5 minutes.
+Reduce heat to medium and wait for 2 more whistles, about 20 minutes.
 Remove from heat and allow pressure to release naturally for about 10 minutes.

-Increase heat to high and seal the pressure cooker.
-Cook until the first whistle, 5 to 7 minutes.
-Reduce heat to medium.
-Cook for 5 minutes and remove from heat.
-Let rest for 7 minutes; release the pressure naturally, about 10 minutes.
-Transfer cooked rice to a serving dish immediately to prevent overcooking.
+- Final Cooking: Increase heat to high and seal the pressure cooker.
+Cook until the first whistle (5-7 minutes), reduce to medium, and cook for 5 minutes more.
+Remove from heat and let rest for 7 minutes.
+Release the pressure naturally, then transfer the rice to a serving dish.